rickyclegg/go-hackday/README.md

 * You need an IGW for public and a NAT for private.
 The nat must point at the public.
 * You can then create a RT for public and private traffic.
 * You can now create a CodePipeline and CodeBuild.
+* WE GOT IT PUBLISH (however) We don't know if it was a change in permissions or changing the CodeBuild base image to Ubuntu.